photo-cli/photo-cli/README.md

 </details>

+### Grouped Into Country/City/Town Folders, Names as Taken Date and Address

-### Groups photos by photo taken year, month, day than copy on [year]/[month]/[day] directory with a file name as photo taken date.
+Groups photos by address hierarchy than copy on [country]/[city]/[town] directory with a file name as photo taken date.
 Photos that don't have any coordinate will be copied in a relative subfolder.

 ```
 photo-cli copy --process-type FlattenAllSubFolders --group-by AddressHierarchy --naming-style DayAddress --reverse-geocode OpenStreetMapFoundation --openstreetmap-properties country city town suburb --number-style OnlySequentialNumbers --no-taken-date AppendToEndOrderByFileName --no-coordinate InSubFolder --input photos --output organized-albums